tobyvee/rnduseragent/README.md

 1. Clone the repository
 2. Run `make build` in the repository root directory
-3. Run `make build` in the repository root directory
-4. The program is output to the `dist` directory.
+3. The program is output to the `dist` directory.
 Inside this directory is a symlink name `latest` which always points to the latest version of the program.

 #### Installing the program to the system $PATH